Azure/Mission-Critical/docs/design-methodology/Networking.md

   - Align with organization plans for IP addressing in Azure to ensure that application network IP address space does not overlap with other networks across on-premises locations or Azure regions.
   - Do not create unnecessarily large application virtual networks to ensure that IP address space is not wasted.

-- Prioritize the use Azure CNI for AKS network integration, since it [supports a richer feature set](https://docs.microsoft.com/azure/aks/concepts-network#compare-network-models).
+- Prioritize the use Azure CNI Network plugin for AKS network integration and consider Kubenet for scenarios with a limited range of available IP addresses.
+See [Micro-Segmentation and Kubernetes Network Policies
-  - Consider Kubenet for scenarios with a limited range of available IP addresses to fit the application within a constrained address space.
+](#micro-segmentation-and-kubernetes-network-policies) further down below for more details.

 - For scenarios requiring on-premises network integration, prioritize the use Express Route to ensure secure and scalable connectivity.
   - Ensure the reliability level applied to the Express Route or VPN fully satisfies application requirements.